Peppen/Auction/README.md

 Each bidder places a bid.
 The highest bidder gets the first slot, the second-highest, the second slot and so on, but the highest bidder pays the price bid by the second-highest bidder, the second-highest pays the price bid by the third-highest, and so on.
 The systems allows the users to create new auction (with an ending time, a reserved selling price and a description), check the status of an auction, and eventually place new bid for an auction.
+As described in the AuctionMechanism Java API.

+# Requirements
+Projects was developed using Java languages (also, using Apache Maven as software project management) and TomP2P framework/library.
+TomP2P is a DHT with additional features, such as storing multiple values for a key.
+Each peer has a table (either disk-based or memory-based) to store its values.
+A single value can be queried / updated with a secondary key.
+The underlying communication framework uses Java NIO to handle many concurrent connections.